The best short hikes near Calgary: less than 4 kilometres round trip and only 30-60 minutes drive from Calgary!

 6. Bow Valley Bunker (aka Heart Creek Bunker), Bow Valley Wildlands

-Hike to large manmade caverns that were built during the Cold War to house sensitive documents.
-While the project was abandoned before โbunkerโ could be used, the caverns remain.
-Note that the Bow Valley Bunker is located on an infrequent avalanche path, so you should not attempt this trail if there is snow on the mountain.
-For more information, read my story:ย The Bow Valley Bunker.
+Hike to large manmade caverns, The Heart Creek Bunker (aka Bow Valley Bunker) that were built during the Cold War to house sensitive documents.
+While the project was abandoned before “bunker” could be used, the caverns remain.

 - Distance: 3.8 km return